EDCD/EDMarketConnector/README.md

 This problem is tracked as [Issue #92](https://github.com/Marginal/EDMarketConnector/issues/92).

 ### Doesn't track Systems visited
-This app uses Elite: Dangerous' log files to track and display the systems that you visit.
+This app uses Elite: Dangerous' log files to track the systems and stations that you visit.
 When looking for the log files, this app assumes:

+- That you're running this app and Elite: Dangerous on the same machine.
-- That you're running under Steam, if you have both Steam and non-Steam versions installed.
+- That you're running Elite: Dangerous from Steam, if you have both Steam and non-Steam versions installed.
-- That you're running "Horizons" 64bit, if you have both Horizons and Season 1 installed.
+- That you're running “Horizons” 64bit, if you have both Horizons and Season 1 installed.

 If you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), or if you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D log file location” setting on the Configuration tab to point to the game's log files using [this info](https://support.frontier.co.uk/kb/faq.php?id=108) as a guide.